We use Cookies. Read our Terms

 Discussion

-The Global Developing World averaged a 0.54 Financial Development Index (FDI), indicating moderate financial system maturity.
-Emerging Asia (0.59) led with relatively strong financial markets, while Emerging Europe (0.47) and Latin America (0.47) showed mid-range development.
-The Middle East & Central Asia (0.35) lagged, and Sub-Saharan Africa (0.24) had the weakest financial systems.
-Global Advanced Economies (0.83) showed a high level of financial development, reflecting well-established and efficient financial systems.
+The Global Developing World recorded a Financial Development Index (FDI) score of 0.54 (2021), with regional variation.
+Emerging and Developing Asia (0.59) showed the highest level of financial development, followed by Emerging and Developing Europe (0.47) and Latin America and the Caribbean (0.47), while the Middle East and Central Asia (0.35) and Sub-Saharan Africa (0.24) remained at lower levels.
 Higher FDI values (closer to 1) mean deeper, more accessible, and efficient financial sectors, weighted by GDP.
 Countries are grouped according to the International Monetary Fund country groupings.

 Why it matters for the OPEC Fund